Defending the Christian Faith Part 1 – Apologetics Today

 Colossians 2:8 “Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.”

-Christians have the wonderful privilege of responding to challenges raised against the Christian faith and its’ beliefs, which are derived from scripture.
+Christians have the wonderful privilege of responding to challenges raised against the Christian faith and its’ beliefs, which are derived from Scripture.
 Knowing Scripture and why Scripture is true is essential to defending the Christian faith.
 This is desperately needed in a world that is so confused about what truth actually is.
 Our young people, particularly in high school and college, are assaulted on every side by a variety of worldviews; we want to help them be prepared to stand for biblical truth.

 1 Peter 3:15 “But sanctify the Lord God in your hearts: and be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear:”